 I’m going to try to do more informational posts — fight the frump, outfit evolutions, how to wear current trends, multiple ways to wear our wardrobe basics, etc.

 Those can take a long time to put together, so I’m also toying with cutting out a posting day from my schedule, now that the busyness of Q4 is over.
 I need to sit down with my calendar and see how that works out.

-In more personal news, Paul and I will celebrate our 25th wedding anniversary in August, Becca will turn 15 in October, David will turn 21 in November, and Caroline will turn 18 in December.
+In more personal news, Paul and I will celebrate our 25th wedding anniversary in August, R will turn 15 in October, D will turn 21 in November, and C will turn 18 in December.

 Those are some big numbers, people!

 I have mixed emotions about those milestones, but most of all, I am proud… Proud and thankful, because I know how blessed I am.
 They aren’t perfect, but they’re mine, and I adore them.

 Paul and I are super excited about our anniversary trip to Paris this spring, and we need to start figuring out C’s college plans as well.

 It’s both exciting and terrifying to think that far ahead, so I’m just going to take it one week at a time.

 As Cyndi said in a recent post, I don’t know what the future holds, but I know The One who holds the future.
 I hope you know Him too.

 FROM THE BOTTOM OF MY HEART, THANK YOU!